0x192/Bash-Android-Debloater/README.md

 # Universal Android Debloater

 **DISCLAIMER** : I am not responsible for thermonuclear war, you getting fired because you broke the alarm app or for anything that could happen to your phone actually.

-Don't worry, this script is (pretty) safe if you only use my debloat lists.
-If not, the worse thing you can do is preventing a essential system process to be loaded during boot and causing thus an unfortunate bootloop.
+But don't worry.
+This script *should* be safe as long as you only use my debloat lists and the stable release.
+If not, the worse thing you can do is preventing a essential system process to be loaded during boot thus causing an unfortunate bootloop.
 After about 5 failed system boot, the phone will automatically boot into recovery mode and you'll have to perform a FACTORY RESET.

 In any case, you can NOT brick your device with this script !
 That's the main thing, right ? :smiley:

+**Don't forget to backup importants things before doing anythings !
+You can never be too careful**

 ## Features :
-* [X] Quick search among all the packages of a phone
+* [X] Quick search among all the packages of your phone
-* [X] Uninstall system/user package
+* [X] Uninstall any system/user package
-* [X] Reinstall system package
+* [X] Reinstall system packages
-* [X] Backup all .apk from system/user apps stored in internal memory
-* [X] Restore an existed backup
+* [X] ADB backup (see FAQ)
 * [X] Brand device detection and auto-selection of the appropriate debloat list
+* [X] Light/heavy debloat
 * [ ] Installation of alternative FOSS apps replacing stock apps (list in the WIKI section)

-## Supported brands :
+## Universal debloat lists :
+* [X] Amazon
+* [X] Manufacturer bloat
+* [X] Facebook
+* [X] Generic Android bloat
+* [X] Google
+* [X] Microsoft
+* [X] Miscellaneous

+## Manufacturers debloat list:
 * [ ] Archos
 * [X] Asus
 * [X] LG